talktoandyli/errorCount/README.md

 # errorCount
-Bash Script that downloads Zip file from a URL and counts keyword error
+Bash Script that downloads a Zip file from a URL and counts keyword error